-Here’s another fun Valentine’s recipe.
-Anina in my cooking class came up with this one.
-During class she suggested that the Black and White Cookies we were preparing could also be turned into linzer hearts by replacing the chocolate with raspberry jam and making a couple of other changes.
+These Paleo Linzer Heart cookies are a super fun recipe for Valentine’s day.
+One of my favorite readers, Anina, who attended one of my cooking classes came up with the idea for these.
+During class, she suggested that the Black and White Cookies we were preparing could also be turned into linzer hearts by replacing the chocolate with raspberry jam and making a couple of other easy changes.

-The trick to making these is to divide the dough into 4 parts; take one part of chilled dough out of the freezer at a time to roll and cut out cookies.
+The trick to making these Linzer Hearts is to divide the dough into 4 parts.
+Take one part of chilled dough out of the freezer at a time to roll and cut out cookies.
 The rest of the dough will stay cold in the freezer.
-Keep in mind, the dough is much easier to handle when it is chilled.
+The dough is much easier to handle when chilled.

 These vegan, dairy-free, gluten-free cookies use the same dough as my Black and White Cookies recipe.
 My favorite thing about this cookie dough is that it requires only 5 ingredients!
 This recipe is as easy as it gets.
 You can make this versatile dough into both the Black and White cookies and Linzer Hearts.
 Two types of cookies, more Valentine’s fun.